 FTP IP / FTP Username / FTP Password

 This is your station’s direct play URL.
-Can you input this URL into any MP3 player to listen to your station’s stream.
-You will need this stream URL to connect your station to iTunes.
-This is also the URL you will register with the many internet radio directories to share your station with online radio aggregators such as TuneIn, Spinitron, iTunes, etc.
+You can input this URL into any MP3 player to listen to your station’s stream from anywhere in the world.
+This is the URL you will register with the many internet radio directories to share your station with online radio aggregators such as TuneIn, Spinitron, Radio Garden, iTunes, etc.

 Station Profile and Station ID

-To log out of your Live365 interface, click on the Logout link in the top-right corner of the Dashboard view.
+To log out of your Live365 interface, click on the Logout link in the top-right corner of the Live365 interface.

-Now that you’re familiar with the Live365 layout, read about uploading media and creating events in the First Time Users Broadcast Guide.
+Now that you’re familiar with the Live365 layout, read about uploading media and creating Playlists and Events in the First Time Users Broadcast Guide.